LazyDeveloperr/Angel-Priya-Url-Uploader-bot/README.md

 * `WEBHOOK` - Give value `LazyDev`.

 * `DEF_THUMB_NAIL_VID_S` - default thumbnail to be used in the videos.
-Incase, youtube-dl is unable to find a thumbnail
+Incase, youtube-dl is unable to find a thumbnail.

+* `LOG_CHANNEL` - To keep an eye on the users.
+If they do upload something illegal.

   ### 📶 DEPLOYEMENT SUPPORT